CNN has reported that Mueller plans to interview three top intelligence officials about their interactions with Trump

 Late March 2017: Senior White House officials talk to top intelligence officials about intervening directly with Comey to encourage him to drop the Flynn investigation, according to the Washington Post.

-: The White House officials pressure Comey to prioritize leak investigations instead of the Russia investigation, according to The Washington Post
+Spring 2017: The White House officials pressure Comey to prioritize leak investigations instead of the Russia investigation, according to The Washington Post.

 Spring 2017: Trump’s longtime friend and adviser Roger Stone, who is under FBI investigation, advises Trump to fire Comey, according to a source familiar with the conversation.
 (Trump and Stone later denied that this ever happened.)